How to structure expense reimbursements to minimise tax obligations effectively

 Understanding the Importance of Receipts

 Receipts play a crucial role in validating your expense claims.
-Each receipt should clearly show the following:
+Each receipt should clearly show the following:- Date of Purchase: This confirms when the expense occurred.

 - Amount Spent: The total cost must be evident.